TVS Apache RR 310: 2025 Update

-On April 2025, TVS Motor Company launched the MY25 Apache RR 310 which gets the eight-spoke alloy wheels from Apache RTR 310, OBD-2B compliant Engine and new Sepang Blue colour.
+In April 2025, TVS Motor Company launched the MY25 Apache RR 310 which gets the eight-spoke alloy wheels from Apache RTR 310, OBD-2B compliant Engine and new Sepang Blue colour.

 The TVS Apache RTR 310 is a streetfighter motorcycle derived from the TVS Apache RR 310.
 It shares the same 312.2 cc single-cylinder engine platform developed in collaboration with BMW Motorrad but features a naked-sport design, upright ergonomics, and revised tuning aimed at enhancing urban performance and agility.